cpcwood/home-server/README.md

 1. `terraform apply` — creates the SES identity, SMTP user, and `/…/email` SSM parameter.
 2. Add DNS records at the DNS host: TXT `_amazonses.cpcwood.com` = `ses_domain_verification_token` output; three DKIM CNAMEs from `ses_dkim_tokens` (`<token>._domainkey.cpcwood.com` → `<token>.dkim.amazonses.com`).
+3. Wait for the identity to show **Verified** in the SES console.
+Domain identity (TXT) and DKIM verification are async and lag DNS propagation — don't rely on SES until it flips to Verified.
-3. Request SES production access in the AWS console (new accounts start sandboxed — sandbox delivers only to verified addresses).
+4. Request SES production access in the AWS console (new accounts start sandboxed — sandbox delivers only to verified addresses).
+This is a separate async AWS approval, typically ~24h.
-4. Deploy the Helm change; send a test contact message and a password-reset email.
+5. Deploy the Helm change.
+Contact-form email works as soon as the identity is Verified (recipient is `contact@cpcwood.com` on the verified domain).
+Only run the external password-reset test AFTER the identity is Verified **and** production access is granted — while sandboxed, external password-reset recipients bounce.

 #### Wiring CI to the cluster